umbopepato/visua-website/_guide/structuring-identity-files.md

 }
 ```

-The provided paths are considered to be relative to the main `identity.css`.
+The imported paths are considered to be relative to the main `identity.css`.
 The other
 linked stylesheets must follow the same structure described in this page and can import others in turn.

-Currently the `@import` is the only supported at-rule: others like `@media` of `@keyframes` have no result on the
+Currently the `@import` is the only supported at-rule: others like `@media` or `@keyframes` have no result on the
 behavior of your visua environment and will eventually cause some warnings when using the CLI.

 #### Naming variables

 Even though you're totally allowed to call the variables as you want, following some rules in doing so is recommended:
 if you plan to use plugins made by the community then following a common lexicon will give you a wider compatibility
-thus more complete results (more in the next page).
+thus more complete results (more in the next pages).

-A good starting point is suffixing variable names with the name of the css property which normally hosts that value:
+A good starting point is suffixing variable names with the name of the css property which normally holds that value:

 ```css
 :root {